 "Funny Aneurysm" Moment: In less than three minutes.
 When they went to their picnic, it was so funny seeing Carl out of breath and unable to climb the hill.
 When the same happens to Ellie, it becomes bad news.

-In the Norwegian dub, Carl's line early in the movie of only giving away his house "when [he's] dead!" becomes this when his Norwegian actor, Helge Reiss, passed away just a few months later.
+In the Norwegian dub, Carl's line early in the movie of only giving away his house "when [he's] dead!" becomes this when his Norwegian actor, Helge Reiss, passed away of old age just a few months later.

 Genius Bonus: When Carl goes down in the stair lift, the music is la "Habanera" from Carmen, which is about how love is unpredictable.
 Some of the lyrics are "if you don't love me, I love you, but if I love you, beware".
 Carl doesn't like Russell or Doug but ends up loving them both; and he loves Muntz, who will try to kill him.